shopgate/pwa-core/classes/PipelineRequest/README.md

 # PipelineRequest

 The PipelineRequest class extends [Request](../Request).
-It provides functionality that deal with sending and receiving data requests.
+It provides functionality to deal with sending and receiving data requests.
 A Promise gets returned when a request is sent.

 ## Usage